 A joint test of uniformity, (14), and coverage, (15), is therefore required.
-We proceed by adding a coverage rate condition to the test of Knüppel (2015) as follows.
+We proceed by adding a coverage rate condition to the test of Knüppel (2015) when applied to the uncensored PITs as follows.

 Let $w_t(.)$ be a threshold-weight function, such that